jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

 the provided functions such that they are invoked one after the other until one of the providers returns a promise that is fulfilled successfully.

-The ``defaultProvider`` uses this composition in order to check multiple providers before failing.
+The ``defaultProvider`` uses this composition to check multiple providers before failing.
 The source of the ``defaultProvider`` demonstrates the use of the ``chain`` function.

 .. code-block:: php

-    // This function returns a provider.
+    // This function returns a provider
     public static function defaultProvider(array $config = [])
     {
         // This function is the provider, which is actually the composition